Name: Chris Wilson.

-(May 13, 2015) I worked at Barnard's during the 70s.
+Comment: I worked at Barnard's during the 1970s.
 John Barnard was a lovely man to work for, and with his mother living above the shop we were never short of a cup of tea or a cake.
-There was never a day when I did not want to go to work, and the 70s were a fantastic time to be in ones late teens/early 20s.
+There was never a day when I did not want to go to work, and the 1970s were a fantastic time to be in one's late teens/early 20s.
 I wish I could go back.
-Comment: Chris Wilson.

-Like Chris Wilson I also worked at Barnards record shop and remember fondly working in the shop with Chris Wilson, Sam Gish and Miles amount others.
+Comment: Like Chris Wilson I also worked at Barnards record shop and fondly remember working in the shop with Chris Wilson, Sam Gish, and Miles amount others.
 I remember John Barnard and his mother living over the shop.
-At the end of each day we will take the days takings up to John's Mother.
+At the end of each day we would take the day's takings up to John's mother.
 Although a long time ago my time working there brings back wonderful memories.

-I remember Barnards Record Shop very well indeed.
-I used to order all my Beatles L.P.s etc from there.
-I also remember when all the famous '60's pop groups used to play at the Assembly Rooms just up and round the corner from Barnards Record Shop.
-Groups that I saw there included The Rolling Stones + The Animals.
+Comment: I remember Barnards Record Shop very well indeed.
+I used to order all my Beatles LPs etc from there.
+I also remember when all the famous '60s pop groups used to play at the Assembly Rooms just up and round the corner from Barnards Record Shop.
+Groups that I saw there included The Rolling Stones and The Animals.